Bibbit. He sat on the tree, and he said to The Bee, "If my heart were a flower, I'd give it.

-I come from a long line of eminent poets.
+It might be obvious that I come from a long line of eminent poets.
 A long line, I tell you.
-Not as long as the Great Wall of China, but almost as long as the So-so Wall of China.
+Not as long as the Great Wall of China, but almost as long as the So-So Wall of China.

-Hmm...OkCupid didn't give me a The-most-private-thing-I'm-willing-to-admit section.
+Hmm...OKC didn't give me a "The-most-private-thing-I'm-willing-to-admit" section.
 They probably took a look at my personality profile and decided it was best to omit that one.
 But I'll tell you anyway.
 Read the following:

 According to OKC's rigorously scientific psychological assessment, I am GGG to the max.
 There are some new things I could get to like.

 I am introverted, but I am not the most introverted among introverts.
-In a crowd of introverts, I might seem to be on the extroverted side.
-I can comfortably handle crowds of only two or three, though.
+In a crowd of introverts, I might appear on the extroverted side (I'm the one who's actually thinking about saying something).
+I can comfortably handle crowds of two or three, though.

 My styles of thinking are synthesist and analyst, somewhat idealist.